brandur/sorg/content/drafts/mongodb.md

 ## Non-issues (#non-issues)

-Lets start with the MongoDB problems that tend to draw a lot of fire.
+Lets start with some issues that tend to draw a lot of fire.
 While everything in this list is a valid critique, none of them are what makes the choice of MongoDB a truly costly architectural mistake over the long run.

 ### Data Integrity (#data-integrity)